 You should have contacted our feasibility studies company, Mr. Hogan!
 To be fair, the amount of celebrity failed restaurants is alarming.
 No, really.
 While any of these celebrities could have made our list for this exact reason, we chose to explore the failed restaurant that was Pastamania.

 In January of 2008, actress Natalie Portman launched her vegan footwear line with Te Casan label.
-Her shoe collection was backed by her vegan, animal friendly, eco-conscious lifestyle – however, was not backed by the public.
-Critics of the vegan shoe brand believed the collection was under designed and overpriced.
+Her shoe collection was backed by her vegan, animal-friendly, eco-conscious lifestyle – however, the brand was not backed by the public.
+Critics of the vegan shoe brand believed the collection was under-designed and overpriced.